Associate of Applied Science (A.A.S.)

 Certificate programs are a short-term series of classes, designed to offer skill-specific training without additional general education.
 Though they vary in length, their goal is to provide a quick option to career paths for vocational advancement.
 Likewise, students are welcome to take individual courses from our A.A.S. degrees and certificate programs, as they may benefit their professional education or personal interest.

 Though some courses within A.A.S. degrees and career certificates may transfer, the degrees and certificates themselves offer limited transferability.
-Students wishing to incorporate one or more of these options into a transferable degree should contact Advising and Counseling for additional information.
+Students wishing to incorporate one or more of these options into a transferable degree should contact Advising Services for additional information.

 Review the A.A.S.
 Degree Programs list for more information about prerequisites, admission requirements and course curriculum.